Geography of Tajikistan: Topography and drainage

 The lower elevations of Tajikistan are divided into northern and southern regions by a complex of three mountain chains that constitute the westernmost extension of the massive Tian Shan system.
 Running essentially parallel from east to west, the chains are the Turkestan, Zeravshan (Zarafshan), and Hisor (Gissar) mountains.
 The last of these lies just north of the capital, Dushanbe, which is situated in west-central Tajikistan.

 More than half of Tajikistan lies above an elevation of 3000 m.
 Even the lowlands, which are located in the Fergana Valley in the far north and in Khatlon Province in the southwest, are well above sea level.
 In the Turkestan range, highest of the western chains, the maximum elevation is 5510 m.
 The highest elevations of this range are in the east, near the border with Kyrgyzstan.
 That region is dominated by the peaks of the Pamir-Alay mountain system, including two of the three highest elevations in the former Soviet Union: Mount Lenin — 7134 m and Ismoil Somoni Peak — 7495 m.
 Several other peaks in the region also exceed 7000 m.
-The mountains contain numerous glaciers, the largest of which, Fedchenko Glacier, covers more than 700 km2 and is the largest glacier in the world outside the polar regions.
+The mountains contain numerous glaciers, the largest of which, Vanch-Yakh Glacier, covers more than 700 km2 and is the largest glacier in the world outside the polar regions.
 Because Tajikistan lies in an active seismic belt, severe earthquakes are common.